 - Promote civic responsibility

-During fall quarter many Learning Community students participate in short group service-learning projects with their classmates.
+During fall semester many Learning Community students participate in short group service-learning projects with their classmates.
 The service projects often relate to WSU’s common text, the Learning Community curriculum, and/or a specific Learning Community theme.

 The Common Text for 2013-14 is The Other Wes Moore: One Name, Two Fates by Wes Moore.
 Two kids with the same name, living in the same city.
 One grew up to be a Rhodes Scholar, decorated combat veteran, White House Fellow, and business leader.
 The other is serving a life sentence for felony murder.
 Here is the story of two boys and the journey of a generation.
 Service-learning projects include support to youth at risk, involvement with social justice projects, and promotion of voter registration and voter awareness.